aquasecurity/trivy-operator/deploy/helm/README.md

 - Kubernetes 1.12+
 - Helm 3+

-As an example, let's install the operator in the `trivy-system` namespace and configure it to select all namespaces, except `trivy-system`:
+Install the operator in the `trivy-system` namespace and configure it to select all namespaces, except `trivy-system`:

 1. Install the chart from the Aqua chart repository: